apache/calcite/avatica/site/_docs/json_reference.md

 `connectionId` (required string) The identifier of the connection to open in the server.

 `info` (optional string-to-string map) A Map containing properties to include when creating the Connection.

+### PrepareAndExecuteBatchRequest

+This request is used as short-hand to create a Statement and execute an batch of SQL commands in that Statement.

+{% highlight json %}
+{
+  "request": "prepareAndExecuteBatch",
+  "connectionId": "000000-0000-0000-00000000",
+  "statementId": 12345,
+  "sqlCommands", [ "SQL Command", "SQL Command", ... ]
+}
+{% endhighlight %}

+`connectionId` (required string) The identifier for the connection to use.

+`statementId` (required integer) The identifier for the statement created by the above connection to use.

+`sqlCommands` (required array of strings) An array of SQL commands

 ### PrepareAndExecuteRequest